nearform/orion/packages/components/src/components/authorization/README.md

 The authorization context includes the following properties:

-* `isAuthInitialized`: A flag inicating whether the context is initialized.
+* `isAuthInitialized`: A flag indicating whether the context is initialized.
 * `getUserTokenData`: A function for accessing user information.
 * `getUserRole`: A function for reading the user's role.
 * `hasPermissions`: A function for testing whether the current user has specified permissions.